RomanLut/hx_espnow_rc/doc/d1_mini_rx_standalone.md

 # Beeping with brushed motors.

  Receiver supports beeping using brushed motors.
- Obviously, it is possible to beep when motors throttle is down.
+ Obviously, beeping is possible when motor throttle is down only.
- Receiver will enabled beep beacon:
+ Receiver will enable beep beacon:
  - if MOTOR_BEEPER_CH(zero-based channel number) has value > 1750
  - after FILSAFE_BEEP_DELAY_MS delay in failsafe mode
  - after IDLE_BEEP_DELAY_MS delay with throttle down.